Glencairn Aisle: The Glencairn Aisle

-The Burial crypt
+Burial crypt

 The crypt where the Cunningham family coffins were placed lies beneath the aisle and was accessed by a stone slab with two metal rings set into it.
 This access is no longer visible and may be covered by the stone flag floor that exists today.
-The crypt is approximately 8 by 8 ft and 4 ft deep and it is roughly hewn from the soft bedrock.
+The crypt is approximately 8 by 8 ft and 4 ft deep, and is roughly hewn from the soft bedrock.
 A slope of unhewn rock was left to allow the coffins to be slid down into the cavity.
 The coffins were not covered or lined with lead and therefore the wood has been exposed and rotted away almost entirely.

-The 6th Earl of Glencairn and his ancestors are said to be buried in the crypt, instead of the family burial vault at Kilmacolm, with speculative evidence that a memorial of some sort existed prior to the 7th Earl's mural monument.
+Alexander Cunningham, 5th Earl of Glencairn was buried in the Glencairn Aisle crypt.
+The body of 6th Earl of Glencairn and his ancestors are said to be buried in the crypt, instead of the family burial vault at Kilmacolm, with speculative evidence that a memorial of some sort existed prior to the 7th Earl's mural monument.

-The last burial here, circa 1788, as reported by Johnnie Black the parish sexton, was of a Mr. Hamilton of Bardowie who had lived at Kilmaurs Place and claimed to be a relation of the Cunningham's of Glencairn.
+The last burial here, circa 1788, as reported by Johnnie Black, the parish sexton, was of a Mr. Hamilton of Bardowie who had lived at Kilmaurs Place and claimed to be a relation of the Cunninghams of Glencairn.

 The large void beneath the carved images of the earl and countess has not been inspected and for practical reasons it seems unlikely to contain their coffins.

 It is said that a polished red skull found in the crypt was the head of William, 9th Earl of Glencairn that was retained by his wife, Lady Margaret, out of love for her husband and this was eventually buried with her in the crypt.
+The rest of his body was buried with great pomp at the Kirk of St Giles in Edinburgh.

-In 1842 a pair of Irish labourers, employed as navies on the construction of the new Kilmarnock railway, attended the burial of a colleague and afterwards, finding the aisle's yett unlocked entered and using their tools broke into the crypt, leaving it exposed to the elements and to the ingress of rubbish, soil and masonry from the aisle and monument.
-The wooden coffins had rotted and the bones of the individuals became randomly scattered throughout the crypt.
+In 1842 a pair of Irish labourers, employed as navies on the construction of the new Kilmarnock railway, attended the burial of a colleague.
+Afterwards, finding the aisle's yett unlocked entered and using their tools, they broke into the crypt, leaving it exposed to the elements and to the ingress of rubbish, soil and masonry from the aisle and monument.
+The wooden coffins had rotted and the bones of the individuals were randomly scattered throughout the crypt.

-When in 1870 the parish schoolmaster, Duncan McNaught, and his assistants excavated the crypt as many as three cartloads of soil and rubbish were removed and the skulls of fifteen people were found.
+When in 1870 the parish schoolmaster, Duncan McNaught, and his assistants excavated the crypt, as many as three cartloads of soil and rubbish were removed and the skulls of fifteen people were found.
 All the bones were collected together and placed in a new chest and the details of the excavations and repairs were sealed in a container for later generations to find and read.
 Dobie records that in circa 1806 twenty-one skulls or 'pows' in Scots were counted.